leivanoe1011/home_finder_v2/README.md

 1. RapidAPI (Real Estate information delivery)
 2. GoogleMaps API (For directions to the property / Piggybacks off RapidAPI by using results from that API to drive the URL creation for this one)
 Data Storage:
-1. Frirebase (To store favorites and contact information for call scheduling)
+1. Firebase (To store favorites and contact information for call scheduling)
 2. Session Storage (Used for the real estate search queries)

 Functionality: